petershin/liferay-learn/docs/courses/latest/en/web-site-manager/workflow-and-publishing-tools/working-with-the-50th-anniversary-publication.md

 1. Click _Submit for Workflow_.

 1. Let's see what this looks like in the ongoing publication.
-Log in with Preston Palmer, the publication administrator.
+Log in again with Preston Palmer, the publication administrator.
 Open the _Review Changes_ screen from the publications bar.

    ![The web content for the 50th anniversary event is pending in the workflow.](./working-with-the-50th-anniversary-publication/images/03.png)